System overview

 The stack is split cleanly because execution and proof are not the same job.

 naxytra is organized around a runtime/commercial surface and a proof/followthrough surface.
-The split reduces confusion and keeps consequence, trust, and review explicit.
+The split reduces confusion, keeps consequence explicit, and lets builders understand quickly where runtime ends and proof begins.

 Runtime engine